 But curiously, he didn’t disappear entirely one day the way that Dr. Simpson and the squirrel did.
 Instead, he came home less and less often.
 He started by staying out overnight.
 Then it stretched to a couple days.
 But he’d show back up, and shoulder up to eat the dog food out of the bowl with Puppy, they were great friends.
 They’d chow down together, exchange pleasantries, and then he’d disappear for another couple days.
 Then his absences grew longer and longer, and one day he stopped coming back to eat at all.

-And late one afternoon, with the golden sunlight slanting far and low across the fields, we saw The Skunk sitting out on that hillside, just sitting at the top of the field below the fir trees and looking at the ranch house.
+And late one afternoon, with the golden sunlight slanting far and low across the fields, we saw The Skunk sitting out on that hillside you see in the picture, just sitting at the top of the field below the fir trees and looking at the ranch house.

-Even as a kid I always wondered what it was that brought The Skunk back to revisit the scenes of his childhood, and more than that, what he was feeling when he watched the evening lights come on, what he thought when mom would call her kith, kids, and kind in from outside for dinner, a dinner that back in the day he used to share with us.
+Even as a kid I always wondered what it was that brought The Skunk back to revisit the scenes of his childhood, and more than that, what he was feeling when he watched the evening lights come on.
+What did he think when mom would call her kith, kids, and kind in from outside for dinner, a dinner that back in the day he used to share with us?
 I wondered, why didn’t he come and have dinner with us like he used to?
 He knew my mom’s dinner call of old.
 He used to show up just the same as the rest of us kids when her voice rang out announcing mealtimes.
 He would come in from wherever he was playing and he would shoulder up to eat next to Puppy then … why not now?

 As a man who loves to solve puzzles, I rejoice in the fact that this astounding planet provides a cornucopia of mysteries that I will never solve, questions that I will never answer … and as a stranger from my birth, I can only have compassion for The Skunk, for I too have spent a lifetime pulled between the warm and the wild.